 We will then visit the ceremonial center (ahu) of Vinapú, where we can find large basalt tiles that fit similarly to the Inca constructions of Cuzco.
 We will not find this way of working the stone in any other corner of Polynesia.

 Then we will go to know the Rano Kau volcano, which forms one of the three big cones that are part of the surface of the island, where there is a lagoon with small islands of totora, abundant vegetation and micro fauna.

-Finally, we will visit the ceremonial village of Orongo, where the Bird Man ceremony was performed.
-This ceremony designated with the King who would be the spiritual and political leader during the period of one year.
-This sacred character, which is represented as a body of shrunken man and a large bird's beak, is engraved in a large number of stones.
+Finally, we will visit the ceremonial village of Orongo, where the Bird Man ceremony was held.
+This ceremony designated with the King who would be the spiritual and political leader for a period of one year.
+This sacred character, which is represented as a shrunken man's body and a large bird's beak, is engraved on a large number of stones.